 Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

-Top 4 Open Source sFlow Collector and Analyzers
+The Best Open Source sFlow Collector and Analyzers

 best free open-source sflow collectors and analyzers

-Marc Wilson UPDATED: March 23, 2023
+Marc Wilson UPDATED: January 24, 2024

-Open Source sFlow collectors and analyzers can save you a ton of money in software costs and have added benefits of customizing back-end scripts and reports to spit out exactly what you want.
+Open Source sFlow collectors and analyzers can save you a ton of money in software costs and have the added benefits of customizing back-end scripts and reports to spit out exactly what you want.
+Open-source options tend to be far more flexible and customizable and often have features that go far beyond what a paid software can do, or even could even be expanded to do!

-It's also worth considering that not only does open-source get to brag about no up front cost, also lacks any need for ongoing license fees or sudden expenses as versions are shifted and current software becomes legacy.
+It's also worth considering that not only does open-source get to brag about no upfront cost, also lacks any need for ongoing license fees or sudden expenses as versions are shifted and current software becomes legacy.

 On the plus side, several open-source suites do offer some paid support and more enterprise-friendly options, which gives you the best of both worlds.